hynek/structlog/docs/getting-started.rst

 Now you're all set for the rest of the user's guide.
 If you want to see more code, make sure to check out the :ref:`examples`!

+.. [*] In production, you're more likely to use :class:`~structlog.processors.JSONRenderer` that can also be customized using a ``__structlog__`` method so you don't have to change your repr methods to something they weren't originally intended for.

 .. _`standard out`: http://en.wikipedia.org/wiki/Standard_out#Standard_output_.28stdout.29
 .. _`repr()`: http://docs.python.org/2/reference/datamodel.html#object.__repr__